Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

 - This season, he's accounted for 11.3% of his team's three-pointers made, averaging 1.8 per game.

-- White's opponents, the Hawks, have a neutral offensive tempo, averaging 102.9 possessions per game, while his Celtics average 101.9 per game, which ranks 16th among NBA teams.
+- White's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Hawks have a middling offense in terms of tempo, ranking 10th with 102.9 possessions per contest.

-- The Hawks are the 25th-best defensive team in the NBA, allowing 118.1 points per game.
+- Defensively, the Hawks are ranked 25th in the NBA, allowing 118.1 points per game.

-- Conceding 44.1 rebounds per game, the Hawks are the 19th-ranked squad in the league.
+- Giving up 44.1 rebounds per contest, the Hawks are the 19th-ranked squad in the league.

-- Looking at 3-pointers, the Hawks are eighth in the NBA, allowing 11.9 makes per game.
+- The Hawks are the eighth-ranked team in the NBA at allowing threes, giving up 11.9 made 3-pointers per contest.

 Derrick White vs. the Hawks